 (5) Educate/inform and empower communities to foster project ownership and sustainability.

-Maternal Health in 99% of developing countries is poorly addressed resulting in deaths and disabilities.
+Maternal Health in developing countries is poorly addressed resulting in 99% of deaths and disabilities.
 According to WHO reports (November 2015), an estimated 830 women die every day due to pregnancy and childbirth related preventable and treatable causes.
 The number one cause being postpartum hemorrhage (excessive bleeding after birth).
 Other major causes include pre-eclampsia/eclampsia, unsafe abortions, and obstructed labor yet with appropriate skills through training, existing health systems strengthened, and available technology and resources are 100% preventable.
 CSI is working with health facilities, midwives, and community leaders to improve quality of maternal health services.

 Newborns and Children including preterm babies and stillbirths are dying in numbers, three quarters of all newborn deaths occur in the first week of life.
 Many of these deaths are happening in low- and middle-income countries, where there's an acute and persistent deficit in quality health services, accessibility barriers, and poor delivery of health services and information especially in rural areas.
 Low-cost low-tech interventions can optimize child survival and thrival by reducing loss of life due to preventable vaccine diseases, newborn complications and diseases such as diarrhea, pneumonia, and malaria.
-CSI basic interventions to save lives of newborns and children U5 contributes to improved first 1,000 days of life.
+CSI's basic interventions to save lives of newborns and children U5 contribute to improved first 1,000 days of life.

 Adolescents and Youth the world's largest untapped potential is ballooning and efforts to meet and address their needs is no longer an option, especially for the girl child, if we are to achieve global prosperity.
 CSI programs such as Safina for orphans and vulnerable children, Keeping Youth Healthy, Alive, Informed (HAI) and Girl Talk, Girl Power work with schools, communities, businesses, and local organizations to educate, empower, and inform adolescents and youth.
 CSI is considered an expert in outreach and mass sensitization to steadily increase community awareness, drive demand and political will to invest in adolescents and youth in underserved communities.